 In the case of employee theft, it is critical to identify the participants, contain the damage and protect the business from further damage by the employee(s).
 Should the culprit instead be a third-party business associate, decisive — and often aggressive — action to enforce the applicable agreements and protocols are key.
 Moreover, court intervention frequently is necessary to prevent further dissemination and use and to secure the return of the trade secrets and confidential information.

 Hinshaw attorneys litigate these types of disputes in state and federal courts throughout the United States, and we are skilled at obtaining temporary restraining orders and preliminary injunctions.
-Additionally, these disputes are best handled by lawyers skilled in pursuing claims under the Uniform Trade Secrets Act, the Computer Fraud and Abuse Act (and state counterparts), and the Economic Espionage Act.
+Additionally, these disputes are best handled by lawyers skilled in pursuing claims under the new Defend Trade Secrets Act, the Uniform Trade Secrets Act, the Computer Fraud and Abuse Act (and state counterparts), and the Economic Espionage Act.
 We have the necessary knowledge and experience to use these laws to our client’s advantage.

 - May 16, 2016Intellectual Property Update